Personal profile

 Overview

-I am a Health Data Science research associate and part-time PhD student working in the field of developing digital tools to improve general practice healthcare services.
-I have been working with Professor Tjeerd van Staa, Professor of e-Health, since I joined the university in March 2022.
-My research interests lie in how digital knowledge support tools, enhanced by large-scale analyses of routinely collected healthcare data, can be used to optimise the management of complex patients within UK general practice (an increasingly overstreched service).
-Prior to joining the University of Manchester I was working as a Statistician in a healthcare consultancy firm, performing and leading statistical analyses across a range of projects within charity sectors, the NHS and pharmaceutical companies.
+I am a mixed methods research associate working in the field of developing digital tools to improve general practice (GP) healthcare services.
+I have been working closely with Professor Tjeerd van Staa, Professor of e-Health, since I joined the university in March 2022.
+Prior to joining UoM, I was working as a statistician in the health industry.

 Teaching